omaramin-2000/Clock-Chime/README.md

 - This program is a chiming clock replicating the exact Big Ben chimes.
 - Works with GUI (Tkinter) window.
 - Can be set to ring every 15, 30, or 60 minutes.
-- Also chimes can be set at specific hours
+- Also chimes can be set at specific hours.

 ## Requirements